 Why should I volunteer?

 Your interests and experiences can help with just about any aspect of the agency’s work except law enforcement and firefighting.
-You will become part of an army of more than 2.5 million volunteers who, since 1972, have provided more than 100 million hours of service that is valued at about $1.2 billion.
+You will become part of an army of more than 2.8 million volunteers who, since 1972, have provided more than 123 million hours of service that is valued at about $1.4 billion.
 Volunteering provides you a great opportunity to:

 Who can volunteer?

-- International visitors may volunteer only with advance planning, approval and appropriate visa.
-Find out more about the International Visitor Program.
+- International visitors - find out more about the International Visitor Program